ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 #### Keyboard

-You may select a keyboard layout specific to you language or region.
+You may select a keyboard layout specific to your language or region.
 It is also possible to specify the model of keyboard.
 If you do not know the model of your keyboard, or it is not listed, you should simply click "Next" without making a selection.

 ![Keyboard selection in GhostBSD installer.](images/3-localization-keyboard.png)